bdu91/group-contribution/README.md

 * lmfit >= 0.9.2
 * sympy >= 1.1.1

-For more information regarding the methods, please refer to [our paper](https://www.biorxiv.org/content/early/2018/03/27/289918)  (currently under review) hosted on bioRxiv.
+For more information regarding the methods, please refer to [our paper](https://www.cell.com/biophysj/fulltext/S0006-3495(18)30524-1) in Biophysical Journal.

 ## Installation on Ubuntu